tymyrddin/purple/source/docs/ai-security/identity.md

-# The identity and permission layer
+# Acting with borrowed authority

 AI systems in security operations do not only advise; they act.
 That requires credentials, and credentials require permissions.
 The scope of those permissions is typically defined by what the automation was